paulmooreparks/Xfer/README.md

 That said, I do plan to make the code professional-grade in the future, and I want to add implementations in other languages (Java, Rust, C++, JavaScript, and TypeScript are on my list).
 If you want to contribute, please [let me know](mailto:paul@parkscomputing.com).
 I'd love to have your help.

+## Design Goals
+* **Explicit Types**: All values are explicitly typed.
+* **No Commas**: Xfer allows for objects and arrays to be defined without any separator characters between elements.
+* **No Escaping**: Xfer does not require escaping of special characters in values.
+Instead, values are enclosed in unique delimiters that eliminate the need for escaping.
+* **Nullable Values**: Xfer supports null values only for types that are defined as nullable.

 ## Xfer and JSON Compared

 Here's a simple example of a JSON document: